kauf0/SynergyLock/README.md

 # SynergyLock

-A lightweight always-on-top overlay for Deadlock that shows hero synergy stats.
+A lightweight always-on-top overlay for Deadlock synergy picker that shows hero synergy stats.
 Easy to use, fun to play!

 ![screenshot of the app](demo/SynergyLock-Demo.png)